denisrosset/fizz/_site/tut/tutorials.md

 # Tutorials

-Some tutorials are provided to help you using the FizzDoc library.
+Some tutorials are provided to help you using the Fizz library.